-Field Name Description HouseNumber The building number for the matched location.
-For Japan, this field contains the lot number.
-HouseNumberHigh The highest house number of the range in which the address resides.
-HouseNumberLow The lowest house number of the range in which the address resides.
-HouseNumberParity Indicates if the house number range contains even or odd numbers or both.
-E Even 0 Odd В Both U Unknown Language For reverse geocoded candidates, the two-character language code is returned.
-LastLine Complete last address line (city, state/province, and postal code).
-LeadingDirectional Street directional that precedes the street name.
-For example, the N in 138 N Main Street.
+Field Name Descriptio Description Distance The distance from input location in meters.
+If the input coordinates are an exact match for the address, the value is 0.
+FirmName Name of the e company or a place name.
+Geocoder.MatchCode candidate a Indicates how closely the input coordinates match the candidate address.
+For more information, see Reverse Geocoding Codes (R Codes) on page 61.
+HouseNumber The building number for the matched location.
+For Japan, this field conta HouseNumberHigh The highest resides.
+The highest house number of the range in which the address resides.
+HouseNumberLow The lowest l resides.
+The lowest house number of the range in which the address resides.
+HouseNumberParity Indicates if numbers or the house number range contains even or odd both.
+E Even 0 Odd В Both U Unknown Language geocoded candidates, the two-character ode is returned.
+LastLine Complete la code).
+Complete last address line (city, state/province, and postal code).